mikehdt/crystal-ui/README.md

 Sorcery Grids are compatible with all modern desktop browsers and modern mobile browsers which have support for `display: inline-block;` and CSS *rem* units.
 Out of the box, the minimum IE supported version is IE9, however it is absolutely possible to bake in IE7/8 support, with use of appropriate polyfills as needed.

-Note that at the moment, Android 4.2 and below have issues with the use of white space and REM units.
-There are some possible workarounds being considered.
+Note that at the moment, Android Browser 4.3.x and below have issues with the use of whitespace and REM units.
+This is resolved as of Android 4.4.
+There are some possible workarounds if you aren't able to eliminate whitespace in your HTML:

+1. There is a config option to enable some imprecision (very minor, a few px at most) into the grids generated.
+Desktop browsers such as Chrome, Safari and Internet Explorer account for it *mostly* - mobile browsers tend to be most affected in their output.
+However, this imprecision does negate the need for messing with whitespace.
+2. There is a config option to switch the grids to use floats instead of inline-block, at the expense of some nice features such as vertical alignment or decent guttering.
+This may be acceptable in many cases.
+3. If you wanted to use JavaScript to sniff for Android devices, you could add in a negative word-spacing (-0.43rem on grid container, normal on grid item) hack.
+You'd need to use JavaScript as this hack now breaks in Chrome as of version 25.

+A future idea could be using flexbox.
+It's the most promising solution, but would forego many backwards-compatibility needs.
+There's also the issue of differing levels of support due to the different draft specs.
+Browser render performance, mostly notably with the older draft specs, may be an important consideration for using flexbox on mobile devices.
+Though increases in hardware and software in the next two to three years could render performance consisderations entirely negligible for the most part.

 ## Demo